earomc/mwdh/README.md

 # Quick Start

-1. Install: Check out the [releases tab](https://github.com/earomc/mwdh/releases/) to download a pre-built binary for your specific system or use the install script.
+1. **Install**: Check out the [releases tab](https://github.com/earomc/mwdh/releases/) to download a pre-built binary for your specific system or use the install script.
 2. Run the ol' command:

    ```sh
    mwdh -p <path-to-your-mc-server-directory> -ne
    ```
    > -ne means 'include Nether and End'
-4. Once it says "Hosting world files at", open your webbrowser at ``<your-server-ip>:3000/world`` and it should download the file. ez peezy.
+3. Once it says "Hosting world files at", open your webbrowser at ``<your-server-ip>:3000/world`` and it should download the file. ez peezy.

 # Firewall Settings